pulumi/registry/themes/default/content/registry/packages/yandex/installation-configuration.md

 ## Configuring The Provider

-Once obtained, there are two ways to communicate your configuration to Pulumi:
+Once the credetials are obtained, there are two ways to communicate your configuration to Pulumi:

 1. Set the environment variables `YC_TOKEN` or `YC_SERVICE_ACCOUNT_KEY_FILE` and `YC_CLOUD_ID` and `YC_FOLDER_ID`: